gerner/stellarpunk/designs/save_load.md

 Maybe loading is an alternative to universe generation so we should do all the loading instead of universe generation?

+Decision: separate global, one-time-per-process initialize from one-time-per-gamestate.
+New pattern has `pre_initialize` (one-time-per-process) and `initialize_gamestate`.
+Some stuff still has `initialize` (one-time-per-process) where it doesn't care about gamestate.

 ## Physics Object Ownership?
 Who owns the physics object?
 The object needs a reference to the SectorEntity and vice versa.
 Might make sense for the SectorEntity to be responsible for storing/loading the physics object? puts a dependency for understanding physics on the SectorEntity save/load logic.

+Decision: SectorEntity owns the phys object.
+SectorSaver will add SectorEntities to its space once entities are loaded.

 ## Observers
 There's observers everywhere and the nature of the observer is highly variable